AP Decision Notes: What to expect in Super Tuesday's presidential nominating contests

 UTAH

-PRESIDENTIAL PRIMARY (D): Biden, Phillips, Williamson, two others.
+PRESIDENTIAL PRIMARY (D): Biden, Phillips, Williamson, and two others.
 30 delegates at stake.

 PRESIDENTIAL CAUCUSES (R): Trump, Haley, Binkley.
 40 delegates at stake.